bhdicaire/solarized/README.md

 ![solarized dark](https://github.com/bhdicaire/solarized/raw/master/img/lightScheme.png)
 ## Dark color scheme
 ![solarized dark](https://github.com/bhdicaire/solarized/raw/master/img/darkScheme.png)

-## Download
+___
 ### [Click here to download the latest version](https://github.com/bhdicaire/solarized/raw/master/img/solarizedCheatSheet.pdf)
+## Licence
+Solarized is licensed by [Ethan Schoonover](https://github.com/altercation/solarized/blob/master/LICENSE) under the MIT License.

+Solarized Cheat Sheet are licensed [CC-BY-SA-4.0](https://github.com/bhdicaire/solarized/raw/master/LICENCSE).
+This licence is recommended by [Choose a License.com](choosealicense.com/) for non-software material such as documentation.
 ## Contributing
 As I use this for my own projects, I know this might not be the perfect approach for you.
 If you have any ideas, just open an issue and tell me what you think.
-## Licence

-Solarized is licensed by [Ethan Schoonover](https://github.com/altercation/solarized/blob/master/LICENSE) under the MIT License.

-CC-BY-SA-4.0
-## Contributing
-If you'd like to contribute, please fork the repository and make changes to the source files as you'd like.
-You'll need the current version of [OmnniGraffle](https://www.omnigroup.com/omnigraffle/). and several free [IBM Plex Sans fonts](https://github.com/IBM/plex) (e.g. light, medium and semiBold.).
+You'll need the current version of [OmnniGraffle](https://www.omnigroup.com/omnigraffle/) and several free [IBM Plex Sans fonts](https://github.com/IBM/plex) (e.g. light, medium and semiBold.).

 The current [Apple Color Palette .clr file](https://github.com/altercation/solarized/tree/master/apple-colorpalette-solarized) is available in the ``src`` directory.